FakeItEasy/FakeItEasy/docs/custom-dummy-creation.md

 }
 ```

-When FakeItEasy tries to create a Dummy, it looks at all known
+When BlairItEasy tries to create a Dummy, it looks at all known
 `IDummyFactory` implementations for which `CanCreate` returns
 `true`.
 If multiple implementations match, the one with the highest
 `Priority`is used.